ros2/design/articles/140_topic_and_service_name_mapping.md

 We chose to implement the ROS namespace hierarchy with the help of DDS Partitions.
 DDS Paritions are part of the Subscription/Publisher QoS settings and have been considered as the prefered method of implementing namespaces.
-A subscriber and publisher only match when not only their basename topic matches, they also have to be specified on the same partiton.
+A subscriber and publisher not only match when their basename topic matches, they also have to be specified on the same partition.
 The big benefit of handling the namespaces with partitions is that it is an official QoS within the DDS specification.
 Furthermore, we can separate a ROS topic hierarchy from a DDS implementation, by forwarding the ROS topic in form of `/ns1/ns2/ns3/base_name` to the DDS implementation, which then takes care about setting up a hierarchy.
 We can therefore make the translation from a ROS Topic (namespaces and basename separated by forward slashes) to a DDS Topic (topic plus paritions) an implementation detail of each RMW implementation.